akandykeller/akandykeller.github.io/_featured_categories/blog.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: list
+layout: blog

 # The title of the tag's page.
-title: Example
+title: Blog

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: example
+slug: blog

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+#   List of Andy Keller's publications.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true